-In order to be able to evaluate Exchange permissions, you must first perform an inventory.
-The authorizations must be part of the inventory.
+To be able to evaluate Exchange permissions, you must first perform an inventory.
+The permissions must be part of the inventory.
 These can be enabled in the Exchange Scan Wizard - Step 3 - Advanced Options.
-The authorizations are inventoried by default.

-Figure 22 - Advanced Exchange inventory options
+Figure 21 - Advanced Exchange inventory options